SpoddyCoder/teensy-hotas/README.md

 * Finish centre-zero throttle mode and deadzone handling
 * Add limit deadzones for the rest of the axes
-* Calibration mode that allows measurement of min-max ranges for each axis
-    * button or button combination puts the stick into/out of calibration mode
-    * user moves the hardware to range limits and the software sets scaling factor for each axis
-    * results saved to EEPROM
-    * scaling factor used to scale the send value from MIN_AVAL to MAX_AVAL, as expected by the controller class

 ## References + Attribution